LifeWithVetta

 How Long To Spend

-• 30 to 45 minutes inside Wat Phra Kaew area
+• 30 to 45 minutes in the Wat Phra Kaew area itself

-• more time exploring the Grand Palace around it
+• more time if you are also exploring the wider Grand Palace complex properly

 image.png